TMO Stock Analysis — Thermo Fisher Scientific

 Competitive Moat

-Thermo Fisher dominates life sciences tools and diagnostics with a vast portfolio of proprietary instruments, consumables, and critical reagents that labs rely on for daily operations.
-Its scale, integrated supply chain, and deep customer relationships create high switching costs for research and clinical customers.
+Thermo Fisher Scientific dominates life sciences tools and diagnostics through a vast portfolio of proprietary instruments, consumables, and services that create high switching costs for research and clinical labs.
+Its scale and integration across research, diagnostics, and bioproduction make it a critical supplier with entrenched customer relationships.

 Summary